 Menstrual issues rapidly respond to herbs and acupuncture.
 Other symptoms of Liver qi stagnation are a pent-up feeling before there cycle, where the patient feels like crying or just lashing out for no apparent reason.
 Patients feel relief quickly from the emotional ups and downs and gain their equipoise after three or four treatments.
 So if you come in during your cycle by the time the next cycle begins the period is better, less heavy, less clotting and less moodiness.

 Chinese medicine recognizes that lifestyle comes into play to prevent heavy menstrual bleeding.
-Diet is very important so eating a balanced diet, getting plenty of sleep especially during the cycle and managing stressful emotions by not focusing on negative thoughts and resentments are ways in which to help with menorrhagia.
+Diet is very important so eating a balanced diet, getting plenty of sleep especially during the cycle and managing stressful emotions by not focusing on negative thoughts and resentments.
 Exercise is crucial but during a heavy cycle, it is best to lie low and just do a gentle exercise like walking and stretching.

 Why not feel your absolute best, call and make an appointment to achieve optimum health .
 802-859-8900 at 310 Pine St Suite 108 Burlington Vt 05401